comscope/ComCTQMC/README.md

 For a description of the input and output files, we refer the reader to the user guide UserGuide.pdf.

-Basic tutorials are available in ComCTQMC/examples
+Examples are available in ComCTQMC/examples